 Much Ado About Nothing

 It will be no surprise that I went to the theatre again in October.
 But this time it was for something slightly different – my first Shakespeare play.
-I went to see the comedy Much Ado About Nothing at Watford Palace Theatre, which was being put on with a touch tour and audio description.
-So it felt like it would be a good introduction to the world of the Bard.
+I went to see the comedy Much Ado About Nothing at Watford Palace Theatre with my friend Claire, which was being put on with a touch tour and audio description provided by VocalEyes.
+And we had a nice time.

 London Transport Museum